winery/winery/README.md

 In case [bower] fails, try to investigate using `mvn package -X`.
 You can start bower manually in `org.eclipse.winery.repository` and `org.eclipse.winery.topologymodeler` by issuing `bower install`.

+There are two WARs generated:

+* `org.eclipse.winery.repository/target/winery.war` and
+* `org.eclipse.winery.topologymodeler/target/winery-topologymodeler.war`

+They can be deployed on a Tomcat runtime environment.

 ## Branches
 The `master` branch is always compiling and all tests should go through.
 It contains the most recent improvements.